liuh9/CMPUT404-assignment-ajax/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

-Hao Liu updated the code
+Hao Liu updated the code.